RodEsp/daily-leetcode-bot/README.md

 # Daily Leetcode Bot
 > If you're a recurser, ping me on Zulip for any questions.
+>
+> If you're a vertical flat plate, ping me on Slack for any questions.

-The Daily Leetcode Bot posts questions from [leetcode.com](https://leetcode.com) to Zulip every day.
+The Daily Leetcode Bot can post questions from [leetcode.com](https://leetcode.com) to Zulip or Slack every day.

-It is primarily intended to be used for the [Recurse Center](https://recurse.com/) but it can be easily configured to post with any frequency to any Zulip instance.
+It is primarily intended to be used for the [Recurse Center](https://recurse.com/) but it can be easily configured to post with any frequency to any Zulip realm or Slack workspace.

 ## Getting Started
 > To run this bot you must have [Node.js](https://nodejs.org/) installed.